jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Wikipedia: https://www.wikipedia.org/ : Everyone's favorite way to settle a bar bet.
 Thousands of programmers work on Wikipedia's software called MediaWiki.
 But many more people contribute by writing and updating articles.
 Everyone's an expert at something.
 Edit an article.
 Give it a shot.

+Stack Overflow: https://stackoverflow.com : Programming is hard.
+Everyone from beginner to expert have questions only other programmers can answer.
+Stack Overflow lets anyone ask a question, and rewards those who give the best answers.
+This mass-collaboration will soon connect you with other people doing your frontline job.
+Together you'll help each other do better and faster work.

 Kickstarter: https://www.kickstarter.com/ : Kickstarter connects regular people trying to solve a problem, with regular people waiting for a solution.
 A few bucks could fund a product you could need.
 The software of this website, Ghost Foundation, was started on Kickstarter.

 The era of mass collaboration is here.
 We just aren't jumping into the Computer Age yet.